 15 September 2020 - Today, PwC is making a worldwide science-based commitment to achieve net zero greenhouse gas (GHG) emissions by 2030.
 The commitment includes supporting our clients to reduce their emissions as well as reducing those from the PwC network’s operations and suppliers.

-PwC commits to decarbonise its operations, including its travel footprint, and neutralise its remaining climate impact by investing in carbon removal projects.
+PwC commits to decarbonise its operations, including its travel footprint, and neutralise its remaining climate impact by supporting carbon removal projects.
 It will also engage its suppliers to tackle their climate impact.

 The PwC network (“the network”) will work with its clients to support their efforts to make a net zero future a reality for all.
 In FY20 (July 2019-June 2020), PwC firms provided services to 84% of the Global Fortune 500 companies and more than 100,000 entrepreneurial and private businesses.
 It is this position that will allow PwC to play an integral role in driving the transition to a low-carbon economy worldwide.